Certificate of inheritance

 Why do I need a certificate of inheritance?

 There is no obligation for the heir or heirs to apply for a certificate of inheritance.
-The granting of a certificate of inheritance is also not a prerequisite for the inheritance to accrue.
-Rather, the heir automatically becomes the heir at the time of death without having to declare acceptance of the inheritance separately or apply for a certificate of inheritance.
-So why is a certificate of inheritance needed at all?
-Heirs need a certificate of inheritance in order to identify themselves as heirs to other persons and authorities.
-For example, if no notarial will has been drawn up, the land registry office requires the presentation of a certificate of inheritance before changing the change of ownership position in the land register.
-If objects belonging to the estate, such as a car, are to be sold, the buyer cannot know without the presentation of a certificate of inheritance whether the person concluding the contract of sale is even entitled to dispose of the object.
-If the buyer does not present a certificate of inheritance, his good faith that the seller has also become the heir and is entitled to dispose of the object is not protected.
-However, a certificate of inheritance can be dispensable, e.g. if there are no substantial assets of the testator apart from bank deposits and the heir has a bank power of attorney anyway, which is effective beyond death.
-In this case, the heir can already dispose of the credit balance by virtue of his bank power of attorney without the bank requiring the presentation of a certificate of inheritance.
-Therefore, do not apply for a certificate of inheritance hastily, but let a specialist lawyer for inheritance law clarify whether and, if necessary, for what you need a certificate of inheritance.
-This lawyer will also help you to formulate your application.
+The issue of a certificate of inheritance is also not a prerequisite for inheritance.
+Instead, the heir automatically becomes an heir at the time of death without having to declare acceptance of the inheritance separately or apply for a certificate of inheritance.
+So why do you need a certificate of inheritance at all?
+Heirs need a certificate of inheritance to be able to identify themselves as heirs to other people and authorities.
+For example, if no notarised will has been drawn up, the land registry requires a certificate of inheritance before changing the ownership position in the land register.
+If items belonging to the estate, such as a car, are to be sold, the buyer cannot know whether the person concluding the purchase agreement is authorised to dispose of the item at all without a certificate of inheritance.
+If the buyer does not obtain a certificate of inheritance, his good faith that the seller has also become the heir and is authorised to dispose of the property is not protected.
+However, a certificate of inheritance may not be necessary, for example, if there are no significant assets of the deceased other than bank balances and the heir already has a bank power of attorney that is effective after death.
+In this case, the heir can already dispose of the assets by virtue of his bank authorisation without the bank requesting a certificate of inheritance.
+Therefore, do not apply for a certificate of inheritance prematurely, but first consult a specialist inheritance lawyer to clarify whether you need a certificate of inheritance and, if so, for what purpose.
+The lawyer will then also help you to formulate the application.

-Can banks demand a certificate of inheritance?
+Can banks require a certificate of inheritance?

 When is there a dispute about the certificate of inheritance?